-- Each façade section (of a maximum of 25 metres wide) must use different façade materiality and colour to the adjacent façade section.
-Facades wrapping a corner must use the same materiality and colour (each face may be up to 25 metres wide).
+- Each facade section (recommended a maximum of 25m wide) is recommended to use different materiality and colour to the adjacent section. - Where facades wrap a corner, the use of a single material and colour is encouraged (each face may be up to 25m wide).